Boston University: Boston University Academy

-Boston University Academy is a private high school operated by Boston University.
-Founded in 1993, the school sits within the university's campus and students are offered the opportunity to take university courses.
+Boston University Academy (BUA) is a private high school operated by Boston University.
+It has an enrollment of 234 students (2023) in grades 9–12 and a 10:1 student-to-teacher ratio.
+It is the only high school in New England that is part of a major research university.
+Founded in 1993, the school sits within the university's campus and students are offered the opportunity to take university courses with BU students.
+The mean SAT score for the BUA class of 2023 was 1491 (98th percentile), and the mean ACT was 34 (99th percentile).
+41% of the class of 2023 were recognized by the National Merit Scholarship Program.

 Student life

 Student publications

-Independent from the university, The Daily Free Press (often referred to as The FreeP) is the campus student newspaper and the fourth largest daily newspaper in Boston.
+Independent from the university, The Daily Free Press, often referred to as The FreeP, is the campus student newspaper and the fourth largest daily newspaper in Boston.
 Since 1970, it has provided students with campus news, city and state news, sports coverage, editorials, arts and entertainment, and special feature stories.
 The Daily Free Press is published every regular instruction day of the university year and is available in BU dorms, classroom buildings, and commercial locations frequented by students.

 The literary magazine Clarion has been printed since 1998.
 The first issue, titled "?", was published by the group Students for Literary Awareness with the sponsorship of the Department of English; subsequent issues were issued by the BU Literary Society, and most recently, by the BU BookLab.
 Burn Magazine is a younger literary magazine, affiliated with Clarion, but publishing the work of student authors only.

-Boink was launched in February 2005 by a group of undergrads led by Alecia Oleyourryk, who was then a senior at the College of Communications.
-The magazine featured BU students posing nude, as well as articles on sexuality.